FAQ for students intending to graduate from Lesley.

 Visit our graduating students web page for graduation dates.
 For information on location, time, how to get there, etc., have a look at the Commencement web page.

 Answers regarding attire, parking, attendance, arrival times, etc. are available on the Commencement website, or by contacting the Commencement Office directly.

-If you are interested in marching with your class at May commencement, and you will not be finished with your program requirements, and you fit within the criteria below, you may be eligible to "march only" at commencement.
+If you are interested in marching with your class at May commencement, but you will not be finished with your program requirements, you may be eligible to "march only" at commencement:

-If you are interested in this privilege you must file a DIG for the August conferral by the May conferral filing deadline to be eligible for consideration.
+If you are interested in this privilege you must file a DIG for the May conferral.

 General Information for Students

 Forms for Students and Alumni